pinapelz/pinapelz.github.io/src/content/blog/ffxiv-gilded-araya.md

 After confirming that the player is on ```Seq1``` of the quest, we call the ```Scene00002``` function which will play the cutscene and then call ```Scene00002Return``` once the cutscene is finished.

-We then send a notice to the player (in this case showing that they've completed thsi step of the quest)
+We then send a notice to the player (in this case showing that they've completed this step of the quest)
 <p align="center">
     <img src="https://files.catbox.moe/ofkyx8.png" />
 </p>